TucanoCode04/my-obsidian-vault/5 - Brain/Cybersecurity/00 - Introduction to Cybersecurity.md

 - targeting more experienced users(copying authentic emails with different attachments or URLs)
 - exerting psychological pressure(help, I'm in trouble, do it or I'll report to the boss)
 - lowering the targets defenses by showing acquaintance with the company's procedures, habits or personnel
+##### Some attacks
+- **T.J.Maxx attack**: hackers infiltrated TJX network by exploiting weak wireless encryption (WEP) used in their in-store Wi-Fi.
+Once inside, the attackers installed sniffer programs that intercepted data from customers’ credit and debit cards as it was transmitted to the company’s servers.
+Over an 18-month period, they stole information linked to more than 45 million payment cards, leading to widespread financial fraud.
+-